Provider Alert: MTI Discount "Contract"

 MTI’s Mysterious “Authorization”

-Typically, CCSF is an excellent example of a claims administrator that adheres to California workers’ comp laws and regulations.
-Our physician clients consistently report that CCSF is fair and reasonable, which has also been daisyBill’s experience with this public employer.
+Typically, CCSF is an excellent example of a claims administrator that adheres to its state’s workers’ comp laws and regulations.
+Our physician clients consistently report that CCSF is fair and reasonable, which has also been daisyBill’s experience with this public employer in California.

 For an injured CCSF worker, the physician received a one-page “MTI - Medical Authorization” document approving six massage therapy sessions at a flat rate below the amount allowed by the California Official Medical Fee Schedule (OMFS).